DanWahlin/Observable-Store/README.md

 #### <a name="globalSettings"></a>Global Store Settings

 You can set the following Observable Store settings globally for the entire application if desired.
 For details, view the [Observable Store Settings](#settings) section.
+This allows you to define the settings once and all services that extend Observable Store will automatically pick these settings up.
+You can override these properties (except the isProduction property) at the service level as well which is nice when you want a particular service to have more logging (as an example) while other services don't.

 * `trackStateHistory`
 * `logStateChanges`